 On August 16, 2017, the Company and Tony Chung, the Company's former Chief Financial Officer, entered into a Separation Agreement and General Release pursuant to which Mr. Chung resigned as an officer and employee of the Company (the "Chung Separation Agreement").
 Concurrently, Mr. Chung was elected to serve as a director of the Company.
 The Chung Separation Agreement provided for the payment of severance compensation to Mr. Chung in the form of a continuation of his base annual salary of \$240 (subject to tax withholdings) for a period of 12 months and reimbursement for COBRA healthcare coverage for a period of 12 months.
 In addition, it provided for the accelerated vesting of 247,650 of the unvested stock options held by Mr. Chung as of the separation date and the extension of the exercise period of his options until the first anniversary of the date of the Chung Separation Agreement.
-This resulted in a total of 2,889,749 stock options being exercisable by Mr. Chung as of the separation date and resulted in an additional \$89 of stock-based compensation expense during the year ended December 31, 2017.
+This resulted in a total of 2,889,749 stock options being exercisable by Mr. Chung as of the separation Agreement, Mr. Chung and the Company granted each other mutual general releases subject to customary exceptions.
+Subsequently, the Company extended the exercise period of Mr. Chung's options to the second anniversary of the date of the Chung Separation Agreement.
+This resulted in an additional \$89 of stock-based compensation expense during the year ended December 31, 2017.
 In connection with the Chung Separation Agreement, Mr. Chung and the Company granted each other mutual general releases subject to customary exceptions.
 Subsequently, the Company extended the exercise period of Mr. Chung's options to the second anniversary of the date of the Chung Separation Agreement.
-This resulted in an additional \$48 of stock-based compensation expense during the year ended December 31, 2018.
-As of December 31, 2018 and December 31, 2017, the Company had accrued liabilities totaling \$0 and \$164, respectively, relating to the Chung Separation Agreement.
+This resulted in an additional \$48 of stock-based compensation expense during the year ended December 31, 2019 and December 31, 2018, the Company had no accrued liabilities relating to the Chung Separation Agreement.

 On March 10, 2016, the Company entered into the 2016 Purchase Agreement with Liquidmetal Technology Limited, providing for the purchase of 405,000,000 shares of the Company's common stock for an aggregate purchase price of \$63,400.
-Liquidmetal Technology Limited is a company owned by Professor Li that was formed in 2016 in contemplation of the 2016 Purchase Agreement.
+Liquidmetal Technology Limited was a newly formed company owned by Professor Li.
 In connection with the 2016 Purchase Agreement and also on March 10, 2016, the Company and Eontec, entered into a license agreement pursuant to which the Company and Eontec entered into a cross-license of their respective technologies.
 Eontec is a publicly held Hong Kong corporation of which Professor Li is the Chairman and major shareholder.
-As of December 31, 2018, Professor Li is a greater-than 5% beneficial owner of the Company's common stock and served (and currently serves) as the Company's Chairman, President, and Chief Executive Officer.
-Equipment and services procured from Eontec were \$213, \$877, and \$68 during the years ended December 31, 2018, 2017, and 2017, respectively.
+As of December 31, 2019, Professor Li is a greater-than 5% beneficial owner of the Company and serves as the Company's Chairman, President, and Chief Executive Officer.
+Equipment and services procured from Eontec were \$31 and \$213 during the years ended December 31, 2019 and 2018, respectively.